 // Check if rows exists (repeater field ID). if ( have_rows( 'videos' ) ) : // This will be used to construct unique ID's for the WP Video Popup shortcode & trigger element. $i = 1; // Loop through rows. while ( have_rows( 'videos' ) ) : the_row(); // In the loop, add +1 to $i to create a unique ID further down. $i++; // Fields. $image = get_sub_field( 'image' ); // This is set to "Image URL" in the ACF settings. $video_url = get_sub_field( 'video_url' ); // Construct & render shortcode. // Notice how we're using $i to create unique ID for each shortcode in the loop.
 Matches trigger element class. echo do_shortcode( '[[wp-video-popup id="video-' . $i . '" video="' . $video_url . '"]]' ); // Construct output. // Notice how we're using $i to create unique class for each trigger element in the loop.
 Matches shortcode ID. echo '<img class="video-' . esc_attr( $i ) . '" src="' . esc_url( $image ) . '" />'; endwhile; endif;

 You may want to show a video to your visitors right after page load.
 To do that, add the

 [wp-video-popup autoplay="1" mute="1" video="https://www.youtube.com/watch?v=YlUKcNNmywk"]

-Please note that this method may not match the GDPR guidelines.
+Please note that this method may not match GDPR guidelines.

 To change the size of your video & overlay background color, navigate to Settings -> WP Video Popup in your WordPress admin.

-The Popup size field is not restricted to px, you can enter a value like 80% as well.
+The Popup Size field is not restricted to px, entering a value like 80% will work just fine.